Gallery 1957 is proud to present our annual Accra Cultural Week.

 • STUDIO VISITS & ACTIVITIES

-• Accra Cultural Week 2024 offered an action-packed weekend, brimming with immersive experiences and artistic exploration.
-The journey began on Thursday with a day trip to Cape Coast, including a private tour of the historic Cape Coast Castle, setting the tone for a weekend filled with rich cultural insights.
+• Accra Cultural Week 2025 delivered a dynamic and engaging weekend filled with immersive cultural experiences and artistic discovery.
+The journey began on Thursday with a day trip to Cape Coast, featuring a private tour of the historic Cape Coast Castle and providing a compelling introduction to the week’s cultural journey.

 Private Events

-Private Events during Cultural Week 2024 featured a special vernissage and an private seated dinner in honour of Lois Selasie Arde-Acquah’s solo exhibition, Echoes of Mundane Mindfulness, curated by Ato Annan and Katherine Finerty.
+Private Events during Accra Cultural Week 2025 featured a special vernissage and an private seated dinner in honour of Serge Attukwei Clottey’s solo exhibition, [Dis]Appearing Rituals: An Open Lab of Now for Tomorrow, co-curated by Allotey Bruce-Konuah and Ato Annan.

-The dinner, held at Cedar Garden in Kempinski Hotel, Gold Coast, Accra, was accompanied by a captivating live performance from the legendary Ghanaian musician Gyedu-Blay Ambolley & his Sekondi Band, adding an unforgettable musical element to the evening's festivities.
+The dinner, held at Cedar Garden in Kempinski Hotel, Gold Coast, Accra, was accompanied by a captivating live performance from the legendary Ghanaian musician Gyedu-Blay Ambolley, adding an unforgettable musical element to the evening's festivities.

 A dynamic series of talks and forums brought the week to a thoughtful close.
 Engaging conversations between artists and curators illuminated the ongoing exhibitions, offering a deeper understanding of the diverse practices and shared themes explored by the participating artists.